Cần Thơ: Education

-Academic institutions in the city are Cần Thơ University, Cần Thơ Department of Education and Training, Cần Thơ University of Medicine and Pharmacy, Tây Đô University, Nam Cần Thơ University, Cần Thơ College, College of Foreign Economic Relations – Cần Thơ Branch, Medical College, Singapore International School at Can Tho, Cần Thơ Technical Economic College and Vocational College, with its well-known College of Agriculture and Mekong Delta Rice Research Institute, Cần Thơ University of Technology.
+Academic institutions in the municipality are Cần Thơ University, Cần Thơ Department of Education and Training, Cần Thơ University of Medicine and Pharmacy, Tây Đô University, Nam Cần Thơ University, Cần Thơ College, College of Foreign Economic Relations – Cần Thơ Branch, Medical College, Singapore International School at Can Tho, and Cần Thơ Technical Economic College.

 Media

-Vietnam Television has a studio located in the Ninh Kiều district of the city which broadcast local news and television programmes for the Mekong Delta region of Vietnam that broadcast on the channel VTV Cần Thơ as well for VTV9.
+Vietnam Television has a studio located in the Ninh Kiều district of the city which broadcast local news and television programmes for the Mekong Delta region of Vietnam that broadcast on the channel VTV Cần Thơ and for VTV9.

+Transport

+The municipality is served by Cần Thơ International Airport which is located 9 km north west of the municipal centre.
+The airport provides direct routes to other parts of Vietnam such as Hanoi, Da Nang, Hai Phong, Ha Long, Phu Quoc and Con Dao which are operated by Vietnam Airlines, VietJet Air and Bamboo Airways.

 Climate

 Under the Köppen climate classification, Cần Thơ has a tropical wet and dry climate (Aw).
 Cần Thơ's climate features two seasons: rainy (from May to November) and dry (from December to April).
 Average annual humidity is 83%, rainfall 1800 mm and temperature 27 °C.